|

 .

-(Kevin picks up another piece of brain and crams it in.
+up another piece of brain and crams it in.
 He forces it down.
-He picks up

-another chunk and gets it down.
+and gets it down.
 There's one more chunk.
-He shovels it in and swallows)
+He shovels it in

 .